Custom FM Waveform

 Data types: Float64

-Coeff - coefficients of matched filter
+Coeff — coefficients of the matched pass filter:q[<br>] vector

-| matrix
+| the matrix

-Coefficients of the matched filter returned as a vector or matrix.
+Coefficients of the matched filter, returned as a vector or matrix.

 Dependencies